South Elgin, Illinois: Education

-The village is served by Unit School District U46 and D303.
+The village is served by Elgin Area School District U46 and St. Charles Community Unit School District 303.
 U46 serves an area of some 90 sqmi in Cook, DuPage and Kane counties.
 Almost 40,000 children of school age are in its area.
 U-46 is second largest in Illinois.
 District 303 covers 57 sqmi and serves 13,590 students in the Fox River Valley.

 Transportation

 Pace provides bus service on Route 801 connecting South Elgin to Elgin, Geneva, and other destinations.

 The Chicago & North Western/Union Pacific line to Rockford and the Illinois Central/Canadian National line to Sioux City serve South Elgin.